kaohman/idea-box/README.md

 * Disable submit button based on character count, and
 * Update ideas for 5 qualities.

-We also spent time refactoring our code to follow Turing guidelines, follow DRY principles, use logical operators instead of nested if/else statements, and use arrow functions and array prototypes instead of for loops.
+We also spent time refactoring our code to follow Turing guidelines, follow DRY principles, use logical operators instead of nested if/else statements, and use arrow functions and array prototypes instead of for loops as much as possible.

 ## Built With
 * HTML